CoWBenchmark/TopCoW_Algo_Submission/task-3-edg/README.md

 #### **Test your container!**

 **Highly recommended to test your container by `bash test_run.sh` locally**.
 This will mimic the GC docker running environment and input to your docker container any mha files you provide in the `./test/input` folder.
+It will check the predicted output `cow-ant-post-classification.json` against what you provide in `./test/expected_output/cow-ant-post-classification.json`:

+**Feel free to change the pair of test images in `test/input/images/head-ct-angio/` and `test/input/images/head-mr-angio/`, and the corresponding expected output in `test/expected_output` to validate your algorithm works as intended**.

+**Feel free to change the pair of test images in `test/input/images/head-ct-angio/` and `test/input/images/head-mr-angio/`**.

+**Note:** the scripts work on a case-by-case basis.
+So, there should only be 1 CT image and 1 MR image in the corresponding input folders.

+Currently, you find `test/input/images/head-ct-angio/example_input_dummy_cta.mha` and `test/input/images/head-mr-angio/example_input_dummy_mra.mha` in the input folder.

 **Feel free to change the pair of test images in `test/input/images/head-ct-angio/` and `test/input/images/head-mr-angio/`**.